Wrongful Termination in Alabama

 Discrimination is one of the most common forms of wrongful termination.
 When an employee is fired because of their race, religion, sex, national origin, ethnicity, pregnancy, age, or disability, it violates established laws meant to protect specific personal characteristics.
 There are also some states that prohibit employers from discriminating based on the gender identity or the sexual orientation of their employees.

-If you believe that you have been penalized or fired in Alabama for one of these discriminatory reasons listed above, you may be able to file a claim with the United States Equal Employment Opportunity Commission.
-An experienced Alabama attorney can walk you through the process to help ensure the best possible outcome.
+Suppose you feel you’ve been punished or terminated in Alabama for any discriminatory reasons listed above.
+In that case, you may file a claim with the United States Equal Employment Opportunity Commission.
+A seasoned attorney in Alabama can walk you through the process for the best possible outcome.

 Retaliation